Hankido: Development

 After Myung Jae Nam's death the development of hankido has been overseen by the Jaenam Musul Won Foundation.

 There are several international and Korean initiatives to spread the art of hankido.
-Most well known for his effort to do this is Master Ko Baek Yong from the Sang Moo Kwan International Training Center.
+Most well known for his effort to do this was Master Ko Baek Yong from the Sang Moo Kwan International Training Center.
+He founded the World Hankimuye Federation.